CodeOmnium/VideoEncoderNew/README.md

 1. A user sends any video to the bot.
 2. The bot downloads the video, sanitizing the filename to prevent errors.
-3. It uses **FFmpeg** with a highly-optimized CRF strategy to compress the video to 480p, saving the result to a temporary directory.
+3. It uses **FFmpeg** with a highly-optimized CRF strategy to compress the video to 480p, saving the result in MKV format to a temporary directory.
-4. The bot uploads the newly compressed, much smaller video back to the user.
+4. The bot uploads the newly compressed, much smaller MKV video back to the user.
 5. All temporary files are automatically deleted to conserve disk space.

+## Why MKV Format?

+- **Better Compression:** MKV container can achieve smaller file sizes compared to MP4 with the same quality
+- **Wider Codec Support:** MKV supports more video and audio codecs, providing better flexibility
+- **No Patent Issues:** MKV is completely open-source and patent-free
+- **Better Streaming:** Improved streaming capabilities and chapter support
+- **Future-Proof:** More modern container format with better metadata support

 ## Quickstart: Deploying on Replit